Skip to main content

 The signing gate must be in code, not prose

-Today "the human always signs" is a documented social contract, not an enforced boundary.
+In the human-mediated flow, "the human reviews and signs" is a documented social contract, not an enforced boundary.
 Autonomous signing is fine to pursue, but only once that promise is replaced by the policy-enforced kit above.
 Otherwise an autonomous integrator is one unpinned receiver away from draining itself.